top of page

 What Happens During Winter Out In The Orchards?

-Winter, with sometimes warmer periods and some times of near or actual frost.
+In our Delta area, we have fluctuations of temperatures during both Fall and Winter, with sometimes warmer periods and some times of near or actual frost.
 Because of this factor, the Dynamic Model from the Chilling Accumulation Models is used; the term, dynamic, referring to the often moving of temperatures here.

 During the time of dormancy, we need those long periods of very cold hours below 45ºF., but several days of warmer weather during this time can cancel out some of the colder hours, resulting in a too-early bloom or partial bloom.